RLX Technology Inc. (RLX) Stock: Evaluating the Market Performance

 China Renaissance gave a rating of “Buy” to RLX, setting the target price at $30 in the report published on February 22nd of the previous year.

-Volatility was left at 8.89%, however, over the last 30 days, the volatility rate increased by 5.37%, as shares surge +31.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.34% upper at present.
+Volatility was left at 8.24%, however, over the last 30 days, the volatility rate increased by 5.19%, as shares sank -3.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.20% upper at present.

-During the last 5 trading sessions, RLX rose by +5.11%, which changed the moving average for the period of 200-days by +25.76% in comparison to the 20-day moving average, which settled at $2.61.
-In addition, RLX Technology Inc. saw 25.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RLX fell by -6.94%, which changed the moving average for the period of 200-days by +16.73% in comparison to the 20-day moving average, which settled at $2.63.
+In addition, RLX Technology Inc. saw 17.49% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for RLX